Nursing: LVN/Military to ADN Mobility Program

 What is the LVN/Military to A.D.N.
 Mobility Program?

 The LVN/Military to A.D.N.
-Mobility Program at St. Philip’s College is a one-year program consisting of three consecutive semesters utilizing online, face to face and lab/clinical experiences to meet the educational requirements for the students to become Registered Nurses.
+Mobility Program at St. Philip’s College is a one-year program consisting of three consecutive semesters utilizing online, face-to-face, and lab/clinical experiences to meet the educational requirements for the students to become Registered Nurses.
 Admission to the LVN/Military to A.D.N.
-Mobility Program is held once each academic year, with admitted students to begin studies in the Spring semester.
+Mobility Program is held once each academic year, with admitted students beginning studies in the Spring semester.

 What will I learn?